 Having Poor Posture

-Poor posture places additional strain on the nerves, ligaments and muscles around your neck.
+Poor posture places additional strain on the nerves, ligaments, and muscles around your neck.
 Leaning your head and shoulders forward is a typical example of a poor posture position that can cause neck pain — and it can become a chronic pain problem if you don’t take corrective action.

 Sitting Incorrectly

 Much like posture can cause neck pain, so can sitting incorrectly.
-Slouching in your chair or leaning too far back may cause you to crane your neck forward to participate in conversations or see objects, and are prime examples of what causes neck pain.
+Slouching in your chair or leaning too far back may cause you to crane your neck forward to participate in conversations or see objects, and these are prime examples of what causes neck pain.

 Driving in the Wrong Position